hdevilbiss/php-mvc/README.md

 ### CONTROLLERS

 Controllers are classes which extend the Core\Controller class.
 Controllers have a number of methods which are called actions.
-Controllers, actions, and optional information (such as post ID's) are pulled from dispatched routes; e.g., http://localhost/posts/123/open
+Controllers, actions, and optional information (such as post ID's) are pulled from dispatching routes; e.g., http://localhost/posts/123/open

 #### Home Controller

-Given an empty query string (localhost/), the Home controller renders the home page from View\Home\index.html.
+Given an empty query string (http://localhost/), the Home controller renders the home page from View\Home\index.html.

 **Home Controller Methods**
 * before() ```@param void @return void```